OpenSpartan/gruntapi-docs/docs/articles/intro.md

 }).GetAwaiter().GetResult();
 ```

-First, we instantiate the [`HaloInfiniteClient`](xref:OpenSpartan.Grunt.Core.HaloInfiniteClient) class and set the Spartan V4 token and XUID in the constructor.
+First, we instantiate the <xref:OpenSpartan.Grunt.Core.HaloInfiniteClient> class and set the Spartan V4 token and XUID in the constructor.
 The XUID argument here is optional, but is helpful to have in the future once you start dealing with APIs that do, in fact, require your XUID to move forward.

-Next, we use [`SettingsGetClearance`](xref:OpenSpartan.Grunt.Core.HaloInfiniteClient.SettingsGetClearance(System.String,System.String,System.String)) to get the argument that will be further used inside the `343-clearance` header in the API client (don't worry - this is handled automatically).
+Next, we use <xref:OpenSpartan.Grunt.Core.HaloInfiniteClient.SettingsGetClearance(System.String,System.String,System.String)> to get the argument that will be further used inside the `343-clearance` header in the API client (don't worry - this is handled automatically).
 To get the clearance, we are using some built-in parameters that are mimicking the game - `RETAIL` audience, `UNUSED` sandbox, and a `222249.22.06.08.1730-0` build of the executable.

 If the clearance acquisition is successful, we can set the clearance in the client as well, otherwise move forward and you will need to set it manually later if you are using a clearance-dependent API call.